farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 1. On the LON-CL1 VM, the **Microsoft 365 admin center** should still be open in your Microsoft Edge browser from the prior lab, and you should be signed into Microsoft 365 as the **MOD Administrator**.

 2. You will begin by verifying which domain is listed as the default domain for Adatum.
-In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Domains** under the **Settings** group.
+In the **Microsoft 365 admin center**, under the **Settings** group in the left-hand navigation pane, select **Domains**.

-3. On the **Domains** page, you should see the **xxxxxZZZZZZ.onmicrosoft.com (Default)** domain created by your lab hosting provider. <br/>
+3. On the **Domains** page, you should see the **xxxxxZZZZZZ.onmicrosoft.com (Default)** domain created by your lab hosting provider.
+The status for this domain should be **Healthy**, which indicates that domain setup is complete. <br/>

 	**Note:** If a domain titled **xxxUPNxxx.xxxCustomDomainxxx.xxx** appears, do not worry.
 This is a custom domain that was created by your lab hosting provider.
 However, it's not needed for any of the labs in this course.
 That being said, if this domain does exist and it displays **(Default)** next to the domain name, then you must set the **xxxxxZZZZZZ.onmicrosoft.com** domain as the default domain.
 To do so, select the check box to the left of the **xxxxxZZZZZZ.onmicrosoft.com** domain and then select **Set as default** on the menu bar.
 In the **Set this domain as default?** dialog box that appears, select **Set as default**.
 In the list of domains, the **xxxxxZZZZZZ.onmicrosoft.com** domain should now display **(Default)** next to the domain name.

 4. You will now create a Microsoft 365 user account for Holly Dickson.
 In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Users** and then select **Active users**.

-5. In the **Active users** list, you will see the list of existing user accounts that were created for you by your lab hosting provider.
+5. In the **Active users** window, you will see the list of existing user accounts that were created for you by your lab hosting provider.
 In this task, you are taking on the role of the MOD Administrator, and as such, you must create a user account for Holly Dickson, who is Adatum's new Enterprise Administrator.
 In doing so, you will assign Holly the Microsoft 365 role of Global Administrator, which gives Holly global access to most management features and data across Microsoft's online services.
+This is the same role the lab hosting provider assigned to the non-personalized MOD Administrator account.

 	In the **Active Users** window, select the **Add a user** option that appears on the menu bar above the list of active users.
 This initiates the **Add a user** wizard.

-6. In the **Set up the basics** window, enter the following information:
+6. In the **Set up the basics** page, enter the following information:

 	- First name: **Holly**